 Did you know you are to carry original documents to prove your legal status of being in Mexico?

 As a tourist, you are to carry your passport and original FMM tourist card.
-As a temporary or permanent resident please have your resident card.
-There is no need to have your passport.
+As a temporary or permanent resident please have your resident card and there is no need to have your passport.
 You need originals so the documents may be scanned electronically including holograms.
 If stopped and you do not have originals, you may be held in detention until someone retrieves originals and it will at least be an overnight experience.
 Copies and cell phone photos do not meet the legal requirements.
 Many will risk not carrying required documents locally but some have been asked for these in the area they live.
 Plus, if requirements are not with you, will you remember to take them when you travel anywhere beyond your home base?

 Did you know Mexican banks have deposit insurance?